cytodata/cytods/content/board/PaulaAMarinZapata.md

 image: boardAvatars/PaulaAMarinZapata.jpg
 ---

+I'm currently working as a data scientist in the Machine Learning Research group at Bayer Pharma AG, focusing on deep learning applications to high content imaging.
+I have a background in biological engineering and applied mathematics.

 - **Responsibilities**
   - Design strategy for communications (frequency of announcements, venues for announcements, event announcements only, job listings, paper updates in the field, etc.)